-Numbers may not add up to total due to missing values; missing values were < 1%.
-Data with <5 respondents are not shown.

-aOne participant did not disclose information on sex.
+Data with <5 respondents are not shown due to Norwegian data protection regulations.
+If “missing” not presented, it means that the variable did not have missing values.aOne participant did not disclose information on sex.

 Most participants (84.5%) had used at least once a medication without medical prescription in Syria, while over two-thirds (77.0%) had used at least once a prescribed medicine in Norway during the last year (Table 2).
-Table 2 shows the difference in the proportions of POM use among the same individuals in the past in Syria compared to the more recent time in Norway.
-The proportions of the most commonly used medications, such as painkillers (78.4% vs 69.6%, - 8.8% difference), antibiotics (65.5% vs 31.1%, - 34.4% difference), and digestives drugs (37.2% vs 21.6%, - 15.6% difference), declined significantly from Syria to Norway.
+Table 2 shows the difference in the proportions of prescription-only medication use among the same individuals in the past in Syria compared to the more recent time in Norway.
+The proportions of the most commonly used medications, such as painkillers (78.4% vs 69.6%, - 8.8% difference), antibiotics (65.5% vs 31.1%, - 34.4% difference), and gastrointestinal/digestives drugs (37.2% vs 21.6%, - 15.6% difference), declined significantly from Syria to Norway.
 The extent of medication use for sleeping problems increased significantly from Syria to Norway (5.4% versus 13.5%, + 8.1% difference), mainly in males.
 Medications for diabetes, high blood pressure, asthma, and psychotropics were used without prescription in Syria, but the proportions were low (5.4% or less, see Figure S1).

-As shown in Table 3, most participants had used POM in both Syria and Norway (70.9%).
+As shown in Table 3, most participants had used prescription-only medication in both Syria and Norway (70.9%).
 Antibiotic use only in Syria was reported by 40.5% of the participants, while 25.0% used antibiotics in both countries.
-Few participants (6.1%) reported POM use only in Norway.
+Few participants (6.1%) reported prescription-only medication use only in Norway.

 Figures S1 and S2 show the proportion of use of various medication groups in Syria and in Norway, according to sex.
+Females were more likely to report use of allergy medication in the past in Syria than males (29.8% vs 16.7% respectively, p-value=0.048); similar trend was observed for frequent use of prescription allergy medication more recently in Norway (15.8% among females vs. 5.6% among males, p-value=0.048).
+There were no other statistically significant differences in the proportion of prescription-only medications by sex.

-As shown in Figure S3, use of OTC medications in Norway was reported by 87.7% males and 81.8% females, independently of frequency.
+As shown in Table S1, use of OTC medications in Norway was reported by 81.8% males and 87.7% females, independently of frequency.
 OTC painkillers were used frequently by almost 60% of the population, and 13-17% used them on daily basis.
+There were no statistically significant differences in the proportion of OTC medications by sex.

+Figures S3 and S4 show the proportion of the most commonly used prescription-only medication groups respectively in Syria and in Norway, according to level of health literacy.
+There was a statistically significant difference between use of any prescription-only medication without medical prescription in Syria in individuals with low health literacy compared with those with high health literacy (95.6% versus 77.3%, p-value: 0.002).
+This difference was also observed in relation of use of antibiotics without medical prescription in Syria, being 80.9% in individuals with low health literacy versus 50.0% in those with high level (p-value: 0.001).
+In Norway, use of any prescription medication did not significantly differ according to level of health literacy, and likewise use of antibiotics (22.7% among individuals with high health literacy versus 30.9% in those with low, p-value: 0.597).
+As shown in Figure S5, the use of OTC drugs in Norway did not significantly differ across groups with varying level of health literacy.

 Table 2.
 Past and current use of the most common prescription-only-medications, overall and by sexa,b.